blueey2/linked-blog-starter-md/publish/Security+/Security+.md

 <u>XML injection</u>
 	A type of cyber attack that occurs when an attacker injects malicious XML code into an application or a system that parses XML data.
 	Look for inputs that include XML specific characters such as < > & etc.

+<u>Directory traversal attack</u>
+	AKA dot-dot slash attack, is a type of security vulnerability where an attacker attempts to access files and directories outside the intended directory structure.

+<u>Buffer overflow</u>
+	A type of software vulnerability that occurs when a program writes more data to a block of memory or buffer than it was allocated to hold.